MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Get-AzureRmStorageAccountKey.md

 ```

 ### -ResourceGroupName
-Name of the Resource Group
+Specifies the name of the resource group that contains the Storage account.

 ```yaml
 Type: String